fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ## key transport

 in practice asymmetric algorithms are never used to encrypt large amounts of data, because they are much slower than symmetric key algorithm.
-Additionally, Some cryptosystems (like ECC) do not provide directly encryption primitives, so more complex schemes should be used.
+Additionally, some of them (like ECC) do not provide directly encryption primitives, so more complex schemes should be used.
 However they are perfectly suited to encrypting small amounts of data - such as symmetric key.
 The following example might described an electronic mail message from Alice to Bob:

 ![](https://fadasr.github.io/images/key-trans.png)

 examples of such asymmetric encryption schemes are: [RSA-OAEP](https://tools.ietf.org/html/rfc8017), [RSA-KEM](https://tools.ietf.org/html/rfc5990), and ECIES-KEM.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjYyNTcwMiwtMTQ5MDc2MTg4MiwtND
+eyJoaXN0b3J5IjpbLTUyMTI5NTEwOCwtMTQ5MDc2MTg4MiwtND
 MxNzEwNzc5LDEzNDg4NDUxNDIsLTE1NDkyNjk3MDUsMTczMzAy
 Nzk0NCwxNTczNTMyMTI0LDUxNTc2MzM3Miw5MTM1ODA5MjgsOD
 M3MDA1NjkwLDE0MjI3MTgyMTksLTgzMTgwMTEwMSwtMTI2OTI5